What is Arson?

 - Was there any evidence destroyed in the fire?

-- Did the fire cover up a homocide (in case a body was found in the fire)?
+- Did the fire cover up a homicide (in case a body was found in the fire)?

 Our arson specialists will conduct a professional investigation.
-We intend to check if the fire was accidental or if it was intentionally ignited (arson).
-The evidence collection combined with interviews will allow the court to determine if a crime was committed.
+We check if the fire was accidental or if it was intentionally ignited (arson).
+We combine evidence collection with interviews.
+This will allow the court to determine if a crime was committed.